Healthy Vs Unhealthy Relationships

 • Physical violence: The use of physical force is used as a way of resolving arguments and disputes within the relationship.
 It’s important to recognize the signs early on so that you can address any issues before they become bigger problems down the line.

-See also Girlfriend Bored in Relationship
+See also Is Kim Mulkey in a Relationship

 What is the Difference Between Healthy And Unhealthy Relationships in College?